appuio/docs/faq.rst

 What do we backup?
 ------------------

 We backup all data relevant to run the OpenShift cluster.
 Application data itself is not in the default backup and is the responsibility of the user.
-However we can provide a backup service for individual projects.
-Please contact us under `support`_ for more information.
+However, we can provide a backup service for individual projects.
+Please contact us at `support@appuio.ch`_ for more information.

 What DNS entries should I add to my custom domain?
 --------------------------------------------------